Dental implants

 Have adequate bone support in the jaw

 Even if bone loss has occurred, additional treatment options may still allow implant placement.
 A consultation can determine the best solution for your situation.
+A consultation at our Deer Park office can help determine the best solution for your situation.

 Caring for dental implants